 Chewing gum may be even more problematic for bloating as many chewing gums are sugar free but instead contain sugar alcohols (a type of FODMAP that may irritate the GI tract in some people).

-Chewing food thoroughly, not talking when eating, eating slowly, not using a straw, avoiding chewing gum and not drinking carbonated beverages may help with bloating if any of these behaviours are leading to increased air in the GI tract.
+Chewing food thoroughly, not talking when eating, eating slowly, not using a straw, avoiding chewing gum and not drinking carbonated beverages may help with bloating if any of these behaviors are leading to increased air in the GI tract.

 Slow Digestion and Bloating